ETF Selection For Portfolio Construction: A Methodology

 TACO = "Cost-to-Trade" + "Cost-to-Hold"

 As mentioned above, cost-to-trade estimates the costs associated with buying and selling funds in the open market.
-This amount is weighted to appropriately represent the aggregate investing activities of the average Betterment customer in terms of cash flows, rebalances, and tax loss harvests.
+This amount is weighted to appropriately represent the aggregate investing activities of the average Betterment client in terms of cash flows, rebalances, and tax loss harvests.

 The cost-to-hold represents our expectations of the annual costs an investor will incur from owning a fund.
 Expense ratio makes up the majority of this cost, as it is the most explicit and often the largest cost associated with holding a fund.
 We also account for tracking difference between the fund and its benchmark index.